2 The UK’s savings problem

 Another reason may be the availability of debt.
 Borrowing money rather than drawing on savings is what many do to cover for life’s emergency spending or, say, the cost of a holiday.
 Yet this can be a very expensive way of covering such costs.

-One reason for the decline in the UK’s savings ratio is that interest rates in the UK have been at historically low levels since the financial crisis in the late 2000s – and reached a record low in March 2020 after the spread of the Covid-19 pandemic hit the UK.
+One reason for the decline in the UK’s savings ratio is that interest rates in the UK have been at historically low levels since the financial crisis in the late 2000s – and reached a record low in 2020 after the Covid-19 pandemic hit the UK.
 With the interest paid on savings accounts being so low, the incentive to save is less, and many may simply have opted to spend the money instead.